A5R13L/gmsv_apakr_plugin/readme.md

 A Garry's Mod server plugin that speeds up Lua File downloading by packing everything into a BSP and using FastDL to download it.

+### Looking To Self Host?
+You can find self-hosting solutions via [apakr-hosting](https://github.com/A5R13L/apakr-hosting/).

 ### Installation Steps

 * Download the respective plugin for your server.
 Rename it to `gmsv_apakr_plugin.so` if on `linux`, or `gmsv_apakr_plugin.dl` if on `windows`, and place it in `lua/bin/` (Create the folder if it doesn't exist).